-Businesses having TP team (Transfer Pricing team within tax team) will let you know cross border dealings with related concerns fall within ambit of Indian Transfer Pricing regulations.
+Businesses having cross border transactions with related entities needs to analyze if such transactions fall within the ambit of Indian Transfer Pricing regulations.
 This requires the maintenance of documentation and certification by an Indian firm of chartered accountants confirming that the firm's dealings with related concern were at an arm's length, and the profits were appropriately reported by the Indian business entity.